 Sonar channel for vegetation

-As described in an earlier post [cite blog link when published], users can select the option to process either the downscan (455 or 800 kHz) channel or primary (200 kHz) for vegetation (the previous EcoSound only processed 200 kHz Primary).
+As described in an earlier post, users can select the option to process either the downscan (455 or 800 kHz) channel or primary (200 kHz) for vegetation (the previous EcoSound only processed 200 kHz Primary).
 Both channels have performed well in preliminary tests but the outcomes appear highly dependent on local conditions (depth, water clarity, vegetation type and density).
 We recommend users run their own tests to determine which one performs best for the environments in which they are working.

 Overlay vegetation canopy and depth point delineations on Sonar Imagery